in foo/a.rb module Foo class A end private_constant :A end # in foo/b.rb module Foo class B Foo::A # => NameError: private constant Foo::A referenced end end

 That by itself isn't a reason to reject this feature, but it is something that should be considered.

-Updated by dylants (Dylan Thacker-Smith) 3 days ago
+Updated by dylants (Dylan Thacker-Smith) almost 3 years ago

 https://bugs.ruby-lang.org/issues/16123 added support for making private methods calls explicitly through

 self.b could be used to call a private class method